Mateus Mané

-Mateus Bula Dami Mané (born 16 September 2007) is a professional footballer who plays as a forward for Wolverhampton Wanderers.
-Born in Portugal, he is a youth international for England.
+Mateus Bula Dami Mané (born 16 September 2007) is a Portuguese professional footballer who plays as a forward for club Wolverhampton Wanderers.

 Club career

-A product of his local club Barreirense, he moved to Manchester, England in 2016.
-That year, he started playing in Rochdale's youth academy, where he finished his development before appearing once on the bench in a National League match against Dagenham & Redbridge on 3 February 2024.
+A product of his local club Barreirense, he moved to Moston, Manchester, England with his mother aged eight in 2016.

+After playing for grassroots clubs Manchester Cobras, Moston Brook and Bee-Inspired Football Academy, he joined Rochdale's youth academy in 2023 where he finished his development before appearing once on the bench in a National League match against Dagenham & Redbridge on 3 February 2024.

 On 25 February 2024, he joined the academy of Wolverhampton Wanderers.
 He was included in a Premier League match-day squad for the first time for Wolves, for a match against Fulham on 25 February 2025.

 On 10 May 2025, he made his senior and professional debut with Wolves as a substitute in a 2–0 Premier League loss to Brighton & Hove Albion.

+On 27 December 2025, after a series of substitute appearances, he made his first start for Wolves, in a 2–1 league defeat away at Liverpool.
+On 3 January 2026, Mané scored his first senior goal, assisted, and won a penalty in a 3–0 win at Molineux against West Ham United, which was also Wolves' first league win of the season.